Azure/azure-sdk-for-js/sdk/search/search/README.md

 ### SearchIndexClient

-`SearchIndexClient` is one of the primary interfaces for developers using the Azure Cognitive Search client library.
-It provides asynchronous methods for working with documents in an index.
-These methods allow you to query, upload, update, and delete documents.
-It also provides methods for building completion and suggestion experiences based on partial queries.
+`SearchIndexClient` provides methods for working with documents in an index.
+Its methods allow you to query, upload, update, and delete documents.
+It also has methods for building auto-completion and search suggestion experiences based on partial queries.

 ### SearchServiceClient